raphaelluiz128/typescript-multiple-numbers/README.md

 # To install dependencies the command is:
 npm install

-# Use test - This project use jest for test.
+# Use test - This project use jest with coverage for test.
 npm test

-# To use coverage mod of jest, use:
-npm coverage

 # To run use:
 npm start